Liquidity planning: 5 tips on how to sell better on Amazon without unpleasant surprises

 • Do I need to take out a loan to bridge the shortfall?

-• Can I afford the planned investment despite the decline in revenue, or do I need to postpone it?
+• Can I afford the planned investment despite the decline in revenues, or do I need to postpone it?

-• Is it even sensible at this point to develop a new product or add it to the assortment?
+• Is it even sensible at this point to develop a new product or to add it to the range?

-• Which products should I add to the assortment next?
+• Which products should I add to the range next?

-• Should I invest the surplus in shop expansion or place it in the reserve account?
+• Should I invest the surplus in the shop expansion, or put it in the reserve account?

-Your liquidity plan can provide important answers to these (and other) questions.
-The prerequisite is that the plan is based on the most accurate actual values and offers a realistic view of the future.
+Your liquidity plan can provide you with important answers to these (and other) questions.
+The prerequisite is that the plan is based on the most accurate actual values possible and provides a realistic view of the future.

-What often leads to financial shortfalls – even with a liquidity plan – is the failure to consider payment terms.
+What often leads to financial bottlenecks – even despite a liquidity plan – is the failure to consider payment terms.

 Example:

 A customer purchases one of your products on Amazon on March 30.
 The invoice date is therefore March 30.
-However, Amazon does not pay out the proceeds to you until April 10.
+However, Amazon only pays the proceeds to you on April 10.
 How do you account for the customer payment in your liquidity planning?

 If your answer is “April 10,” you are correct.
-This is the date when the payment actually arrives in your account and thus affects your liquidity.
-The invoice date is irrelevant in liquidity planning; the payment terms must always be taken into account.
+Because that is the date when the payment actually arrives in your account and thus affects your liquidity.
+The invoice date is irrelevant in liquidity planning; the payment terms must always be considered.

-The same applies to your expenses, meaning the invoices you need to pay.
-Include the payment term in your liquidity planning, that is, the date when the money actually leaves your account.
-Only then will you get an accurate picture of your future cash flow.
+The same applies to your expenses, i.e. the invoices you have to pay.
+Include the payment term in your liquidity planning here, that is, the date when the money actually leaves your account.
+Only in this way will you get an accurate picture of your future cash flow.

-It may seem tedious to play out the best or worst-case scenarios when liquidity planning is supposed to be as realistic as possible, as mentioned earlier.
-However, exploring different scenarios is certainly justified, as it reveals your complete entrepreneurial scope for action.
+It may seem superfluous to play through the best or worst case when the liquidity planning is supposed to be as realistic as possible – as mentioned above.
+However, playing through different scenarios certainly has its justification, as it shows you your complete entrepreneurial scope for action.

-In pessimistic scenarios, you can examine how, for example, declining demand will affect your liquidity and how much time you would have until an acute liquidity shortfall occurs.
-If such a situation does arise, you will already have a rough idea of what to expect, and you won’t panic.
+In pessimistic scenarios, you can examine how, for example, declining demand will affect your liquidity and how much time you would have until an acute liquidity shortage arises.
+If such a case does occur, you will already have a rough idea of what to expect, and you will not panic.

-In advance, you can then consider what you would do in a worst-case scenario or how you can better prevent it, for example, by gradually building reserves.
+In advance, you can then consider what you would do in the worst case, or how you can better prevent it, for example, by gradually building up reserves.
 The same applies to optimistic scenarios.
-These allow you to think ahead about what you could do with surpluses to ensure your business continues to grow optimally.
+These allow you to think ahead about what you could do with surpluses so that your company can grow as best as possible.

-Digital tools specifically designed for liquidity planning provide a solution.
-Such liquidity management software automatically connects to all your business accounts and retrieves account transactions daily.
-The liquidity planning is updated based on the new data, allowing you to always have access to a current and accurate plan.
+Digital tools that are specifically and exclusively developed for liquidity planning provide a remedy here.
+Such liquidity management software automatically connects to all your business accounts and retrieves the account transactions from there every day.
+The liquidity planning is updated based on the new data, so you can always look at a current and accurate plan.

-With digital tools, it is also quick and easy to create a variety of different liquidity scenarios for your business, which are continuously updated based on the latest account movements.
+With digital tools, it is also quick and easy to create a variety of different liquidity scenarios for your business, which are also always updated based on the latest account movements.

 SL Repricer_CTA